h-cel/hamster/README.md

 - Directories are currently assumed to have an annual structure (e.g., ipath_ATR + "/2002")
 - The 'minimum' time scale for steps 1-2-3 is daily, which we assumed to be a reasonable limit for the FLEXPART–ERA-Interim simulations with 6-hourly time steps.
 This could be adjusted and tested though...
 - An additional file `*_warning.txt` is written, if a monthly bias-correction was required and daily data cannot be trusted (this is the case if, e.g., the reference data set contains precipitation for a specific day, but precipitation was not detected using FLEXPART and the selected detection criteria; and hence no trajectories were evaluated and no attribution for that specific day was performed, but the contribution of other precipitation days was upscaled to match the monthly precipitation amount).
+- If you use particle-o-matic output instead of flex2traj to construct trajectories for 02_attribution, make sure you dump **only** the following 6 variables (in addition to the default: parcel id, longitude, latitude): `ztra1`, `topo`, `qvi`, `rhoi`, `hmixi`, `tti` - this needs to be considered as the order, in which hamster reads in variables, is fixed.

 ## Epilogue
 Keep in mind that...